The Columbus Campus is closed: More

 - Officer Jeff Dodge, Columbus State Police Department Delaware Hall 047, 614-287-2525, email@example.com

 They will coordinate a team response to the issue and keep you informed.
 This may include interim suspension and removal from class and/or campus until the threat can be assessed.
 Please also inform your chairperson or supervisor of any ongoing issues.

-If you have general concerns about an individual's behavior, please contact a member of the BIT to consult as early as possible.
+If you have general concerns about an individual's behavior, please contact a member of the B.I.T. to consult as early as possible.
 No issue is too small to be recognized.
-If you feel threatened, trust your instincts and notify someone – better safe than sorry.
+If you feel threatened, trust your instincts and notify someone – if you see or feel something, say something.

 RAVE Guardian System

 Columbus State community members should register with our RAVE alert system, which allows the College to send text and email alerts for major campus issues (weather closings, power outages, campus emergencies).
 The RAVE system also has a Virtual Escort feature and a tip line.
 For more information, visit RAVE Text Message Alerts.